aleksgov/aleksgov/README.md

 # Hello, I'm aleksgov! :)

 <!-- Profile Description -->
 👋 Hi there!
-I'm a C++ enthusiast and developer.
+I'm a C++/Java/Python enthusiast and developer.
 Here you'll find my projects and contact information.

 <!-- Get in Touch -->
 ## 📫 Get in Touch